Rudd-O/ansible-samples/roles/distupgrade/README.md

 Every time you want to upgrade your distribution, run the playbook `distupgrade` against it.
 Your task must set `become: yes` for this to be effective.

+You can run this against Qubes templates as well.
+Use the [https://github.com/Rudd-O/ansible-qubes](Ansible Qubes] toolkit to do so.

 That's all!